dpc-sdp/ripple/docs/content/design-system/5.components/call-to-action.md

 ---
 title: Call to action
-description: A card promoting a specific piece of content featuring a button highlighting the call to action.
+description: The Call to action component is a card promoting a specific piece of content and featuring a button highlighting the call to action.
 layout: page
 label: Core

 ---

 ## Usage
-The Call to Action card is used to provide a brief summary of content or a task.
-It features a button highlighting the call to action.
+Use the call to action card to give a brief summary of content or a task.
+The call to action card features a button highlighting the call to action.

-Use it to give the call to action more visual prominence.
-This can be used to guide users to perform a preferred action.
+Use it to give your call to action more visual prominence.
+The call to action card can guide users to perform a preferred action.

 ::DocsExample
 ---